MedatechUK/PriMailer/README.md

  - ### Step_4.1: Email-Sending steps:

- 1. Declaring few self-explanatory variables such as :_REPLYTOEMAIL, :_Subject, :sendto
+ 1. Declaring few self-explanatory variables such as `:_REPLYTOEMAIL`, `:_Subject`, `:sendto`
 ![Setting To/From emails](./email_variables.png)

  2. Choosing HTML template by MSG number we defined earlier (`Step_3: Creating Procedure for holding HTMLS[4]`)
-    - As we defined  MSG number against each of our HTML we just take this number and assign it to a :ENTMSG variable, also we assign (:ENT = 'ZTMD_EMAILS') name of procedure to entity variable and :ENTTYPE = 'P' as Procedure type for our ZTMD_EMAILS procedure.
+    - As we defined  MSG number against each of our HTML we just take this number and assign it to a `:ENTMSG` variable, also we assign `:ENT = 'ZTMD_EMAILS'` name of procedure to entity variable and `:ENTTYPE = 'P'` as Procedure type for our `ZTMD_EMAILS` procedure.
     ![Declaring entity variables](./Entity_vars.png)

- 3. Creating temporary file.html and assign it to :TMPFILE (`SELECT STRCAT(SQL.TMPFILE , '.html') INTO :TMPFILE FROM DUMMY`)
+ 3. Creating temporary file`.html` and assign it to `:TMPFILE` (`SELECT STRCAT(SQL.TMPFILE , '.html') INTO :TMPFILE FROM DUMMY`)
     - `#INCLUDE MAILBOX/ZTMD_BUF1` this line is reading our :TMPFILE.html
     looking for every parameter(`<P>`) in it.